splnkit/splunk-tracer-python/README.md

 * [Trivial Example](examples/trivial/main.py) shows how to use the library on a single host.
 * [Context in Headers](examples/http/context_in_headers.py) shows how to pass a `TraceContext` through `HTTP` headers.

-Or if your python code is already instrumented for OpenTracing, you can simply switch to LightStep's implementation with:
+Or if your python code is already instrumented for OpenTracing, you can simply switch to Splunk's implementation with:

 ```python
 import opentracing